Geography of North Macedonia: Degradation and protection of the environment

 In July 2007, fires were particularly visible in Greece, Albania and North Macedonia.

 The environment is preserved in areas impractical and sparsely populated.
-In addition, the country has three major national parks, created under the Yugoslav regime of 1948–1958.
+In addition, the country has three major national parks, created under the Yugoslav government of 1948–1958.
 The parks of Pelister, Mavrovo and Galičica cover an area of 108250 acre and allow for the protection of natural areas by their exceptional geological setting, their fauna and flora.
 The ornithological reserve of Ezerani, north of Lake Prespa, is 2,000 hectares big and is home to sixty animals protected by the Bern Convention.

-However, if it is protected where man has little access, nature is threatened the outskirts of towns and villages.
+However, if it is protected where man has little access, nature is threatened in the outskirts of towns and villages.
 Indeed, in order to make North Macedonia, formerly rural and poor, a modern and prosperous country, the Yugoslav communist regime established many factories, often highly polluting.
-These factories, located mainly in the regions of Veles and Skopje are still functioning.
-The emissions of waste pollutants have decreased after 1991, after independence, because many companies have gone bankrupt or have reduced their activity after the transition to a market economy.
+These factories, located mainly in the regions of Veles and Skopje still function.
+The emissions of waste pollutants have decreased after 1991, since independence, because many companies have gone bankrupt or have reduced their activity after the transition to a market economy.